What is Club Volleyball?

 A list of current season practice locations is listed on our website.
 Exact practice times and locations will be provided by each team coach after tryouts.

-The following schools will host our practices:
+The following locations will host our practices:

 Does SCDC have a playing time philosophy?